Wortex17/UE4Config/README.md

 ## Features

 * Read & parse single \*.ini config files
-* Serialization pertains file structure and formatting of the original file by default
+* Serialization retains file structure and formatting of the original file by default
 * Evaluate the value(s) of any property across one, or multiple config files
-* ConfigFileHierarchy emulates UE4s hierarchical config layers and loads config files automatically
+* Hierarchy classes emulate UE4s hierarchical config layers and load config files automatically
 * Supports new "PlatformExtension" folder structure & configs of UE4.24+

 ## Next to come